A-

 It’s a Safe Passage spread, a kind of reading that foretells a journey or quest.
 The first card represents who she is as a person.
 She pulls the Queen of Cups.
 “Empathetic, intuitive, inner voice to be trusted,” Lilia explains.
 Next, she pulls a card representing What’s Missing, or the reason for her quest: she flips over the Three of Pentacles.
 “Collaboration, community, singular voices waiting to harmonize,” Lilia says.
 “I needed you.
 My coven.”
 The third card represents her past, the Path Behind.
 This time, it’s the Knight of Wands, a nod to her fighting spirit.
 The fourth card represents the Path Ahead, or “a space for growth and discovery,” as Lilia explains it.
 She pulls the High Priestess, which represents “Immense spiritual power, unable or unwilling to use it.”
 Next up is a card that represents Obstacles: the Three of Swords, signifying sorrow and grief.
 Then the Windfall: Lilia pulls the Tower reversed, representing a miraculous transformation.
 In the tunnel, Lilia wakes up before Jen; there’s a figure approaching in the darkness.
 “Who is that?” she asks.
 “Don’t you recognize me, Lilia?”
 Rio responds.
 She steps into the light, her face transformed into a skull.
 Lilia says, “Rio is…”

-Back in the tower, Lilia pulls the last card, the one that represents her destination. “…Death,” she finishes.
+Back in the castle, Lilia pulls the last card, the one that represents her destination. “…Death,” she finishes.
 The final piece of Lilia’s memory clicks into place.
 Agatha confirms that Rio is, in fact, Death, but the Salem Seven have caught up to them, and they need to get out of the castle before they can address the Rio situation.
 Lilia ushers them all out—through an Iron Maiden this time—and, just as Jen turns back to help her through, Lilia shuts the door in her face.
 “I loved being a witch,” she says.
 The Salem Seven have arrived, but Lilia has one last trick up her sleeve.
 The Tower, upright.
 “Disaster, destruction, sudden upheaval,” she explains.
-Lilia turns over the card and the room flips upside down, impaling the Salem Seven with the swords on the ceiling.
-Lilia catches the edge of the tarot table, suspended for a moment between life and death, past and present.
+Lilia turns over the card and the room flips upside down, sending everyone flying and impaling the Salem Seven with the swords on the ceiling.
+Lilia catches the edge of the tarot table, suspended for a moment between life and death, past, present, and future.
 She was falling.
 Will be falling.
 And then, she lets go of the table, and finally, she is falling.

 Stray observations